-Before having a hip replacement you may have undergone physiotherapy treatment.
+Before having a hip replacement, you may have undergone physiotherapy treatment.
 It is likely that you have struggled with pain for some time in the hip, which can lead to decreased movement and strength.
 Physiotherapy can help you to stretch and strengthen muscles and you will be given advice on how best to manage your activities and pain.
-In some cases, physiotherapy can help reduce symptoms efficiently enough to not require an operation for quite some time.
+The better condition the muscles and your general health is, the better the recovery after a hip replacement.
+In some cases, physiotherapy can help manage symptoms enough to delay the need for an operation.